Evidence of $\phi$0-Josephson junction from skewed diffraction patterns in Sn-InSb nanowires: Figure 1: Phenomenological Model

 \section{Figure 1: Phenomenological Model}

 We present a minimal model capable of reproducing skewed diffraction patterns due to the $\varphi_0$-junction effect.
 This is not a microscopic model, but we also perform microscopic tight-binding calculations further below.
 In the phenomenological model, we postulate a CPR with the first and second sinusoidal harmonics.
+A recent mesoscopic model presents a possible scenario for how a phenomenological current-phase relation we discuss could arise Ref.~\cite{meyer2024josephson}.
 In addition to a variable phase across the junction $\phi$, we allow for two phase offsets: the global parameter $\varphi_0$ and the relative phase offset between the first and the second harmonics, $\delta_{12}$:

 where $I_{1}$ and $I_{2}$ are the amplitude of each harmonic at zero external field.

 We first explain how this CPR realizes the so-called supercurrent diode effect.
 If $I_2=0$, the CPR exhibits $I(\phi=0)\not=0$ with the trace shifted by $\varphi_0$ [Fig. 1(a)].
 This offset can, in principle, be detected in a SQUID, but not in a single junction measurement.
 This is because $I_{c+} = I_{c-}$ for the maximum supercurrent in the positive and negative bias direction.
 The same is true if $I_2 \not= 0$, but $\delta_{12} = 0$.
 However, if a phase offset between the first and the second harmonics $\delta_{12} \not= 0$, we get $I_{c+} \not = I_{c-}$, and the current-voltage characteristic of the junction becomes shifted upwards or downwards [Fig.~\ref{Fig_minimal_model}(b)].